ShivamRaje/spring-product-category/README.md

 - **Product CRUD Operations**:
   - Create, Read, Update, Delete products.
-  - Each product is linked to a category.
+  - Each product is linked to a category..

 - **Pagination**:
   - Supports pagination for both categories and products.